openkim/kliff/docs/source/modules/uq.rst

 The inclusion of the sampling temperature :math:`T` is to account for model inadequacy, or bias, in the potential [Kurniawan2022]_.
-Frederiksen et al. (2004) [Frederiksen2004]_ suggest to estimate the bias by setting the temperature to
+Frederiksen et al. (2004) [Frederiksen2004]_ suggest estimating the bias by setting the temperature to

 .. math::